-As noted above and in the statement of activities, the cost of all governmental activities during the fiscal year ended September 30, 2021, was \$441,128.
+As noted above and in the statement of activities, the cost of all governmental activities during the fiscal year ended September 30, 2024, was \$571,853.
 The costs of the District's activities were primarily funded by program revenues.
-Program revenues, comprised primarily of assessments, decrease during the current fiscal year as result of a decrease in interest revenue.
-The total expenses, including depreciation, decreased slightly from the prior fiscal year.
+Program revenues, comprised primarily of assessments and interest income, increased during the current fiscal year due to an increase in interest income.
+In total, expenses increased from the prior year due to bond issue costs.